agentcooper/save-to-roam/README.md

 1. Clone the project.
 2. Open with [Xcode](https://apps.apple.com/us/app/xcode/id497799835), run the project.
 3. Follow step 3 to 5 from the list above.

+## Troubleshooting

+If you see `❌ Error: didn't get any messages from the Roam tab.
+Please check extension permissions.
+Make sure roamresearch.com is set to Allow.
+Then restart Safari and try again.`, then:

+1. Check **all** Safari windows for the warning sign on top of the extension icon.
+Safari may be asking for permissions in a different window.
+2. Make sure roamresearch.com is set to **Allow** in extension settings.

 ## Privacy policy